zhangou888/academic_oz/content/contact/experience.md

   location = "Gainesville, Florida" date_start = "2008-11-01"
   date_end = "2012-08-15"
-  description = """ Research assistant for the psychometric team working on the [Dynamic Learning Maps](https://dynamiclearningmaps.org) alternate assessment, a 19-state consortium that uses DLM as their large-scale operational assessment.
+  description = """Research assistant for the psychometric team working on the [Collaborative Assessment & Program Evaluation Services](https://education.ufl.edu/capes/).

   Responsibilities include:
   * Worked with project director in the construction of evaluation plans and monitored evaluation process